 Students not meeting the minimum requirements

 - A student who does not meet the admission requirements may be admitted through other criteria upon the approval of the Admissions Review Committee.
-Please contact the Office of Admissions and Records for additional information.
+Please contact the Office of Admissions and Recruitment for additional information.

 Students who have earned a GED credential will automatically be evaluated by the Admissions Review Committee for an admissions decision.
 The admission decision will be based evaluation of college preparation and readiness as a student.

 Applying to NSC is a quick and easy process.
 Nevada State College has a rolling admissions policy, so you'll want to check our dates and deadlines before getting started.